Welcome to our website,

 How you can take advantage of acquiring (in advance) the information of ‘where on the rotor the ball will exit the track’ during a spin of a wheel can be best illustrated on electronic betting terminals when they go wrong!

 Electronic betting terminals are touch bet betting terminals that are directly linked to live roulette wheels spun by real dealers mostly found in land based casinos.
-The technology is not new, they've been around for some time.
-The purpose the technology serves, is it allows punters to wager on the outcome of spin on wheels spun by real dealers away from the tables.
+The technology has been around for some time.
+The purpose the technology serves is it allows punters to wager on wheels spun by real dealers away from the tables.

 On theses betting terminals punters are allowed to place bets before and during the spin of the wheel.